 I have been working as an editor and communication specialist since 2006.
 From book manuscripts and audio transcripts to press releases and EFL programs, I’ve worked on a little bit of everything.
 I worked primarily as a freelance fiction editor for years.
-Since mid-2019, I have been doing technical writing and editing by day (mostly computer software, hardware, and IT stuff) while doing games, comics, and book writing and editing by night.
+Since early 2019, I have been doing technical writing and editing by day (mostly computer software, hardware, and IT stuff) while occasionally doing games, comics, and book writing and editing by night.

-I have an Editing Certificate from Poynter and ACES: The Society for Editing, a Copyediting (Copy Editing) Certificate from UC San Diego Extension, and a Bachelor of Science in Technical Communication from Arizona State University.
 (Fun fact: Before switching my university major to technical communication, my academic studies and research were primarily focused on death-related communication experiences such as grief disclosure, privacy management, expectancy violations, and interaction adaptation.)

 Beyond editing manuscripts, I like to be involved with the publishing community in other ways.
 I was one of the jurors for the Speculative Literature Foundation‘s 2017 Working-Class Writers Grant, and I was one of the judges for the 2017 Writing Contest hosted by the Society of Southwestern Authors.
 I also regularly present talks and workshops at industry conferences and events.